Hokowhitu, Palmerston North

 Whiowhio Hut is almost exactly half way along Te Araroa and sits just 628m from the trail itself near the Manawatu River in Palmerston North.

 We have built it for Te Araroa hikers (and Tour Aotearoa bikepackers) to stay in as they make their way south...or north.
-It sleeps 4 at a squeeze, but there is overflow room for tents in the garden.
+It sleeps 3 at a squeeze, but there is an overflow room and tent space in the garden.

-It has been made as a tribute to New Zealand's iconic Forest Service (NZFS) huts.
+The hut has been made as a tribute to New Zealand's iconic Forest Service (NZFS) huts.
 Small tin boxes that were built for deer cullers around the 1950s and 60s.
-Designed as workers huts, they are now a vital part of New Zealand's backcountry tramping network.
+Designed as workers' huts, they are now a vital part of New Zealand's backcountry tramping network.